stanfordnlp/stanza/_pages/installation_download.md

 >>> doc.sentences[0].print_dependencies()
 ```

-The last command will print out the words in the first sentence in the input string (or `Document`, as it is represented in StanfordNLP), as well as the indices for the word that governs it in the Universal Dependencies parse of that sentence (its "head"), along with the dependency relation between the words.
+The last command here will print out the words in the first sentence in the input string (or `Document`, as it is represented in StanfordNLP), as well as the indices for the word that governs it in the Universal Dependencies parse of that sentence (its "head"), along with the dependency relation between the words.
 The output should look like:

 ```
 ('Barack', '4', 'nsubj:pass')